 - The member is tax resident in the same jurisdiction as the QROPS Pension is established at the date of the transfer

-- Member is tax resident in the EEA or the QROPS is established in EEA
+- Member is tax resident in the EEA or the pension is established in EEA

-- The QROPS is an occupational scheme and the member is an employee of the employer sponsoring the scheme
+- It is an occupational scheme and the member is an employee of the employer sponsoring the scheme

-- QROPS is a Public Sector Scheme and the member is an employee of the employer sponsoring the scheme
+- It is a Public Sector Scheme and the member is an employee of the employer sponsoring the scheme

-- The QROPS is set up by an International Organisation and the member is an employee of the employer sponsoring the scheme
+- It is set up by an International Organisation and the member is an employee of the employer sponsoring the scheme

-A QROPS Pension (Qualifying Recognised Overseas Pensions Scheme) is simply a Trust Arrangement that follows UK Pension rules
+A QROPS Pension is simply a Trust Arrangement that follows UK Pension rules

-Read the list of who should not consider a QROPS first.
-If you are on this list then you should not consider a QROPS other than in exceptional circumstances!
+Read the list of who should not consider an overseas pension first.
+If you are on this list then you should not consider a transfer overseas other than in exceptional circumstances!